-Direct deposit authorization can be initiated at time of application.
+Direct deposit authorization can be initiated at time of VA Education benefit application.
 To update, change or add direct deposit information call: 1-877-838-2778.

 What is the tuition waiver?
 What does it cover?

 Veterans: Tuition waiver covers roughly half of tuition costs.
-To be eligible you must be a student seeking first undergraduate degree, in state resident, full time student taking 10 or more state supported courses and be in good satisfactory academic progress towards degree.
-Funds are available on a limited bases and distributed first come, first serve within the priority deadline established for the quarter.
+To be eligible you must be a student seeking first undergraduate degree, in state resident, full time student taking 10 or more state supported credits and be in good satisfactory academic standing towards degree.
+Funds are available on a limited basis and distributed first come, first serve within the priority deadline established for the quarter.
 Tuition waiver does not apply for summer quarter.
 Click here for application and information.
 Waiver does not apply if receiving third party assistance, such as chapter 33, 31 or tuition assistance.